david-deboer/covid_binned_data/README.md

 Updated daily after Johns Hopkins updates.

-Uses Basemap from Matplotlib to locate longitude and latitude into Census Bureau shapefiles for states, counties and Congressional districts.
+Uses Basemap from Matplotlib to locate longitude and latitude into Census Bureau shapefiles for all US:
+* States
+* Counties
+* Congressional districts
+* Combined statistcial areas
+* National Urban areas

 Unbinned data are assigned to "0000" to within that state.